ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 ==============================

 Ray Train integrates with :ref:`Ray Data <data>` to offer an efficient, streaming solution for loading and preprocessing large datasets.
-We recommend using Ray Data for its ability to performantly support large-scale distributed training workloads - for advantages and comparisons to alternatives, see :ref:`Ray Data Overview <data_overview>`.
+We recommend using Ray Data for its ability to performantly support large-scale distributed training workloads.
+Some key features include:

+- Support for fast out-of-memory recovery
+- Support for heterogeneous clusters
+- No dropped rows in distributed training (via :meth:`Dataset.streaming_split <ray.data.Dataset.streaming_split>`)

+For more details about Ray Data, including its advantages and comparisons to alternatives, see :ref:`Ray Data Overview <data_overview>`.
 In this guide, we will cover how to incorporate Ray Data into your Ray Train script, and different ways to customize your data ingestion pipeline.

 ..
 TODO: Replace this image with a better one.